ngauthier/adv-rails-patterns/compound-model/01-compound-model.md

       # * String
       # * Address (AR Model)
       # * Mail::Address
-      # And find or create a corresponding Address object
+      # And find or create a corresponding Address
-      # or raise a Shortmail::InvalidAddress exception
+      # or raise a Shortmail::InvalidAddress
     end

 !SLIDE bullets